turban-toolbox/turban-toolbox/doc/manual.md

 Large parts of TURBAN operate on data in the form of timeseries $x(t)$ which are sampled at regular time steps $\Delta t=1/f_s$, yielding timeseries numbers $x_i$ where $i=1, 2,\dots N\in\mathbb{N}$.
 Any such timeseries must be split up at different levels to accommodate e.g. spectral analysis:

-1. _Sections_ consist of (not necessarily, but usually) contiguous regions of $v_i$ to be analysed together, such as consecutive dives in the same file, or parts of the same cast that was interrupted by a snagged cable.
+1. _Sections_ consist of (not necessarily, but usually) contiguous regions of $x_i$ to be analysed together, such as consecutive dives in the same file, or parts of the same cast that was interrupted by a snagged cable.
 They may be as long or short as necessary (but if they are shorter than the _chunk_ length, they are effectively discarded from analysis). _Sections_ are specified as integer array with a unique identifier for each _section_.
 2. _Segments_ consist of a fixed-length piece of data to be analysed by some method, e.g., FFT, and are thus usually a power of $2$.
 These are specified by `segment_len`.
 3. _Chunks_ consist of multiple consecutive _segments_ in order to e.g. enhance the statistical reliability of a dissipation estimate.
 Inside each chunk